 Build STK on Linux

 Note that these instructions apply to STK versions more recent than 0.8 alpha.
 If you want to compile an older version, please use the history feature of the wiki.
+See Source control to obtain the source code and game data.

 If you are a packager making a package for a Linux distribution, please do not try to modify our build system to use system versions of bullet and irrlicht.
 In both cases we use a specific and/or modified version of the library, and linking STK against the system library will only introduce bugs (corrupted graphics, memory leaks) into SuperTuxKart.
 Thanks